niXman/yas/README.md

 -![Time](https://github.com/thekvs/cpp-serializers/raw/master/images/time.png)

 ===
-* YAS is created as a replacement of boost.serialization because of its insufficient speed of serialization.
+* YAS is created as a replacement of boost.serialization because of its insufficient speed of serialization
-* YAS is header only library.
-You do not need to link it with your code.
+* YAS is header only library
-* YAS does not depend on third-party libraries or boost.
+* YAS does not depend on third-party libraries or boost
-* YAS require C++11 support.
+* YAS require C++11 support
-* YAS binary archives is endian independent.
+* YAS binary archives is endian independent

 ===
 Supported the following types of archives: